 Peer support and collaboration is important to learning and to maintaining a good school-life balance.
-Remote classes have created a difficult situation for you and for instructors when it comes to assessment (along with many other things).

 Studying together is acceptable and is encouraged.
 You can communicate through whatever means you choose to form questions for the teaching assistants and/or instructor, to better understand readings, to better understand major course concepts, to identify major course themes, and to commiserate in general on how the course is going.